katieeech/katieeech/README.md

 ### Hello there 👋

-I'm a frontend developer 👩🏻‍💻, currently looking for a frontend/UX developer position in New York City.
+I'm a frontend developer 👩🏻‍💻, currently looking for a new opportunity in New York City.

 Please feel free to contact me,